 Having lived in Eagan for over 25 years, I know and love this vibrant community.
-I bring 30 years of business and leadership experience, including 12 years at Blue Cross here in Eagan.
+I bring 30 years of business and leadership experience, including 12 years at Blue Cross Blue Shield here in Eagan.
 Professionally I focus on understanding needs and implementing cost effective and people-centered solutions.
-I’m an executive coach and have written a business advice column in the Star Tribune for the past 10 years.
+I’m a certified Executive Coach and have written a business advice column in the Star Tribune for the past 10 years.
 I have a bachelor's degree in Chinese from the University of Minnesota, and a master's degree in Political Science from The Ohio State University (Research Methodology and Public Policy).
-I am a certified Executive Coach.

-I’m committed to our SD 52 DFL.
-I am a long time active member of our DFL party from before our district was “blue”.
-I served as precinct chair for several years, and I co-chaired Sandy Masin’s successful House campaign where she ousted the incumbent Republican legislator.
-I’ve marched in the 4th of July parade many times with our DFL candidates over the years, I’ve volunteered for the DFL trash pick up, worked the booth at the State Fair, and helped at numerous party pot lucks.
+I’m committed to our community in Burnsville and Eagan.
+I am a long time active member of our DFL party from before our district was “blue”, and I co-chaired the successful DFL House campaign in 2008 that helped beat the incumbent Republican.
+I’ve marched in the 4th of July parade many times with our DFL candidates over the years, and I have volunteered for the DFL trash pick up, worked the booth at the State Fair, and helped at numerous party pot lucks.
 Most importantly, I’ve been an active volunteer for our DFL candidates, participating in door knocking and phone banking events—helping get Democrats elected in our community.

 A few years ago, I made a conscious commitment to use my time and my privilege to work for racial and economic justice in Minnesota.
 My husband and I volunteer regularly at the Open Door, and commit our time and resources to helping families in our community live with dignity.
 I have also lifted my voice and stood with community members to call for action in the officer involved shooting of a Black man in Eagan.
 I have volunteered my time with organizations working for justice, and I consciously use my white privilege to lift up the people who are too often let down by our systems.